ZanderBournand/Peers/README.md

 # Peers

-Peers is a web-application designed to improve peer-to-peer learning among university students.
-At its core, Peers is a social network platform, where students and organizations can host events not only in-person, but also directly online!
+Peers is a web application designed to improve peer-to-peer learning among university students.
+At its core, Peers is a social network platform, where students and organizations can host events not only in-person but also directly online!

-With its clever use of gamification, and personalized recommendations, Peers is designed as the next generation knowledge transfer platform.
+With its clever use of gamification, and personalized recommendations, Peers is designed as the next-generation knowledge transfer platform.

 The project is currently deployed at: https://peers-uf.vercel.app/